SystemsApproach/book/internetworking/ethernet.rst

 interconnect.
 One approach you might try is to put a repeater between them.
 This would not be a workable solution, however, if doing so exceeded the physical limitations of the Ethernet.
-(Recall that no more than two repeaters between any pair of hosts and no more than a total of 2500 m in length are allowed.)
+(Recall that no more than four repeaters between any pair of hosts and no more than a total of 2500 m in length are allowed.)
 An alternative would be to put a node with a pair of Ethernet adaptors between the two Ethernets and have the node forward frames from one Ethernet to the other.
 This node would